kikiisong/Poppy_Fitbit/README.md

 There are 4 projects: exercise, light therapy, nap, and clockface.
 1. Open each project folder in Visual Studio Code.
 2. Pull up the terminal in VS Code (View > Terminal).
-3. Make sure that your Fitbit and you App both have developer mode on.
+3. Make sure that your Fitbit and your companion app both have developer mode on.
 In the terminal
    ```
    npm install
    npx fitbit